OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part1.md

 ```

 This is just one of many methods to create your own endpoints and services easily and quickly on the Omega!

+### Going Further

+With a little bit of wire splicing and soldering, we can make this project much more compact!
+Check out the [next part](#thermal-printer-p2) for more.